 Subodh Chandra, Kesterson's lead counsel, said, "Ms. Kesterson is clearly entitled to these public records.
 The University's repeated refusals to provide records about its handling of Ms. Kesterson's rape report and Coach Linder's departure suggest that the University is determined to cover up the truth.
 But in Ohio, public records are the people's records, and the University cannot avoid its obligations under the sunshine laws."

-Chandra, Ashlie Case Sletvold, and Peter Pattakos of The Chandra Law Firm LLC represent Kesterson.
+Chandra and Ashlie Case Sletvold of the Chandra Law Firm LLC represent Kesterson.